 for conserved microRNA families in

-the 3' UTR regions of Refseq Genes, as predicted by TargetScanMouse 5.1.
+the 3' UTR regions of Refseq Genes, as predicted by TargetScanHuman 7.2.

-Putative miRNA binding sites in UTRs were identified using seven-nucleotide
+Putative miRNA binding sites in UTRs were found by searching for conserved

-seed regions from all known miRNA families conserved across mammals.
+8mer, 7mer, and 6mer sites that match the seed regions from all known miRNA

-aligned vertebrate 3' UTRs were extracted from multiz alignments and masked
+and RefSeq, aligned vertebrate 3' UTRs were extracted from Multiz alignments to

-These sites were then assigned a percentile rank (0 to 100) based on their
+sites were then assigned a percentile rank based on their